 The third and final meaning of YouTube automation is on the dark side.
 And no, there are no cookies here…

 Some people use the term for tools that help you fake audience engagement by buying likes, shares, or subscribers.
+They might also try and rack up watch hours.

 The reasoning behind it is this: The more engagement a video has, the more likely it is to be recommended by YouTube’s algorithm, or clicked on by people who stumble across it.